cjeong1021/EID101/Analysis/ABNCompetitionResearch.md

 Competition, Technology and Marketing

 Our project is to create a personal navigation device (PNS) that gears toward biking tourists who cannot afford to avert their eyes from the road.
-PNS¡¯s all over the market work toward getting customers from destination A to destination B in the most efficient way possible.
+PNS's all over the market work toward getting customers from destination A to destination B in the most efficient way possible.
 There are many such devices that try to accomplish the same thing, from different GPS systems to old-fashioned maps on smartphones.
 One example of this device was in an Institute of Electrical and Electronics Engineers journal; a PNS was tested to use an algorithm to find the best possible route, integrating multiple variables such as arrival, departure and detours.

 http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=1283747